-Blackboard Connect is a communication product that utilizes telephone and e-mail systems.
+PowerSchool Messenger is a communication product that utilizes telephone and e-mail systems.
 It allows us to inform parents about school closures as well as important school events.
-Parents may choose up to five contacts for these messages.
 The system allows individual schools as well as the district to communicate information in a very rapid manner.
-The Blackboard Connect system will also be used in the event of an unexpected school-time dismissal, giving parent's detailed information about procedures.
-We appreciate your kind attention in following the directives carefully and not contacting the school unless directed in the Blackboard Connect message.
+The Blackboard Connect system will also be used in the event of an unexpected school-time dismissal, giving parents detailed information about procedures.
+We appreciate your kind attention in following the directives carefully and not contacting the school unless directed in the PowerSchool Messenger message.